davidcoles/vc5/README.md

 load-balancing pool and then bounce the packet straight back out of the same interface on which it was received.

-When the real server receives the packet is sees the VIP which it has configured on a loopback interface and it's own MAC address, processes the packet appropriately and sends the reply directly back to the client, short-circuiting the load balancer.
+When the real server receives the packet it sees the VIP which it has configured on a loopback interface and its own MAC address, processes the packet appropriately and sends the reply directly back to the client, short-circuiting the load balancer.
 This is the Direct Server Return model of load-balancing.
 A similar layer-3 version of this is